eliaquin/TestRentCarFrontEnd/README.md

   <li>Start with "yarn start"</li>
 </ul>

-<strong>This is an unfinished application lacking a lot of the things a real world application would require. </strong>
+<strong>This is an unfinished application lacking a lot of the things a real world application would require. </strong> However, it may be enough to show how proficient I am on the technologies involved.